meltyourface/blank/posts/Lovecrafts-supernatural-horror/Ritual-for-Protection-Against-Nyarlathotep/index.md

 ## Title: The Shadowed Rite of Pnakotos

-Purpose: To protect oneself from the malignant influence of Nyarlathotep, the Crawling Chaos - a shapeshifting, deceptive malevolent entity in H.P.
+**Purpose**: To protect oneself from the malignant influence of Nyarlathotep, the Crawling Chaos - a shapeshifting, deceptive malevolent entity in H.P.
 Lovecraft's cosmos.

 Required Materials: